-On this page you will see excerpts of the short film, photos and one of the podcasts from "Protect".
+On this page you will see the short film, excerpts, and one of the podcasts from "Protect".
 We are also working with local reporters in the region on editorial pieces in the areas of gun control, women's empowerment and coastal preservation.

 We are currently looking for partners to help us to distribute these local stories widely and to produce more.
 Contact email@example.com for more information on these and our next stories.

 To do this project, we worked in close cooperation with Ogeechee Riverkeeper, LB4 and After Foundation, Gullah/Geechee Nation and Safe Shelter.
 Please consider getting involved in their organizations.
 They are all amazing people that we are proud to know.

 “Here at Safe Shelter we believe that it is very important to educate communities about the impact that violence has on us all and the best way to do this is by allowing real everyday people to tell their stories and share their experiences.
 I believe your film is - and will continue to be - a powerful springboard for people to engage in meaningful dialogue about the more complex societal issues we face, like domestic violence, racial and economic disparities and environmental injustice.
 We are proud to have been included in this very important piece of work”.

 - Shalena Cook Jones, Esq.
 President, Safe Shelter Board of Directors

 Producer: Angela Hariche